Reception

 Welcome to Wharton's Reception...

-Staff in Reception are: Mrs Cleary, Mrs Watts, Miss Emma, Miss Carly and Miss Stacy.
+The staff in Reception are: Mrs Watts, Mr Rowland, Miss Emma, Miss Lucy and Miss Clare (Mrs Cleary is on maternity leave)

 Supersonic phonics

-We will have daily phonic sessions in 3 small groups.
-The children will work with a teacher or a teaching assistant.
-The children will be learning the sounds of the alphabet and to orally segment and blend.
+We will have daily phonic sessions in small groups where the children will work with a teacher or a teaching assistant.
+The children will be learning new sounds and will learn to orally segment and blend.
 This will be carried out through practical lessons including ICT and games.
 We will be working through basics 2 and 3 throughout the year ensuring the children are confident applying their phonics in their reading and writing.
 We will also be learning to read some high frequency words and basics 2 and 3 tricky words.
 We will hold workshops throughout the year to support parents and carers with reading at home.

 Writing